cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 # Risk Assessment Guidance

-The following was previously published as a .pdf file on the ***[CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#CCCBR)*** website.
+The following was previously published as a .pdf file on the [CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#CCCBR) website.

 ## Introduction

-Most towers with rings of bells are within the jurisdiction of the ***[Church of England](https://runningatower.cccbr.org.uk/docs/glossary/#church-of-england)***.
+Most towers with rings of bells are within the jurisdiction of the [Church of England](https://runningatower.cccbr.org.uk/docs/glossary/#church-of-england).
 While that is the focus of this document, the principles apply to rings of bells in towers owned by other organisations, in churches of other denominations, and churches elsewhere in the world.
 Local legislation and circumstances should always be considered.

 In this document we provide guidance to ringers on how they can assist their church in the preparation and maintenance of an effective risk assessment for ringing and other activities in the church tower.